-Jam on porridge, full-fat mayonnaise with our chips and flavoured water are just some of the products that contain hidden calories that we might forget amount while we’re calorie counting.
-In fact, a recent study revealed that it’s one of the most common contributors to weight gain.
+Jam on porridge, full-fat mayonnaise with our chips and flavoured water are just some of the products that contain hidden calories that we might forget about while we're calorie counting.
+In fact, a recent review from the Massachusetts Department of Public Health revealed that it's one of the most common contributors to weight gain.

 To find out if this is the case for you, try making a food diary for a week.
 Write down everything you eat, including snacks and all the ingredients in your food and this should tell you where the hidden calories are.

-But this doesn’t mean you have to scrap the condiments and small treats in your diet.
-Learning about the best and the worst sauces for your diet can go a long way!
+But this doesn't mean you have to scrap the condiments and small treats in your diet.
+Learning about the best and the worst sauces and opting for low-calorie choices can go a long way.

 Weight loss issue #7: You're trying to make too many changes too quickly

-“Learn some new recipes, but also get creative on how you can make some of the meals you already enjoy healthier and more protein focused.
-Have a brainstorm on ways you can make healthy meals that are cheap and easy to prepare, as most of us don’t have the time to make a complex and nutritiously perfect meal each evening after work.”
+"Learn some new recipes, but also get creative on how you can make some of the meals you already enjoy healthier and more protein focused.
+Have a brainstorm on ways you can make healthy 15-minute meals to prepare, as most of us don’t have the time to make a complex and nutritiously perfect meal each evening after work."

 Weight loss issue #8: You're not eating enough

 As important as a calorie deficit is for weight loss, it's still important to make sure that you're eating enough.